phantom0004/morpheus_IOC_scanner/README.md

 ## Modes of Operation

-1. **VirusTotal Scan (API Key Required)**
+### 1) **VirusTotal Scan (API Key) [_Online_]**
    Submit a file or hash to VirusTotal for an in-depth analysis using multiple antivirus engines.
 This mode provides comprehensive information about potential threats using VirusTotal's extensive database.

    Provides detailed output, including insights from security vendors, community feedback, and more.
 Limitations include API rate limiting (though the default limit is relatively high) and no results for files that haven't been previously analyzed in the VirusTotal database.

+  **Usage in Morpheus**

+  - Sign up at VirusTotal using the [VirusTotal Sign Up](https://www.virustotal.com).
+  - Retrieve your API key from your profile under "API Key".
+  - Run the tool, choose the VirusTotal scan option, and paste your API key when prompted.

-2. **Default Scan (YARA)**
+### 2) **Default Scan (YARA) [_Offline_]**
    Perform a static scan using YARA rules and Pefile to identify common malicious patterns.
 This method can quickly flag suspicious files, including the custom detection of **KRYPT0S**, a ransomware developed by me as a proof of concept (POC).

    Provides enhanced features compared to the "VirusTotal Scan" option, including PDF output, AI integration, and access to an extensive signature database capable of detecting files not registered with VirusTotal.
 However, it may be prone to instability due to heavy dependencies and pre-setup requirements.
 While Morpheus undergoes rigorous testing, results may vary depending on the system.

+  **Usage in Morpheus**

+  - After following the installation to ensure all depenacies are installed, you can just run the morpheus_scanner.py and choose the default scan option to analyze files with the built-in YARA rules.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b0cca872-2f6f-4a30-8046-3fd2b5870f9b" alt="Dragon Image" style="width: 30%; height: auto;">
 </p>

-## Installation and Setup
+## Installation and Updating

 To get started with **Morpheus IOC Scanner**, follow these steps: